nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-This product is for admin at tuition centres and has to track a large number of student records.
+This product is for admins at tuition centres who have to track a large number of student records.
 Besides requiring to manage a large number of records, the admin also:

-* prefer desktop apps over other types
+* prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps